LucasWitzel/Graphein/README.md

 # Graphein
-Self software engineering project to cover all the technical aspects of developing an application (backend, api, frontend, containers...).
-The main objective was to provide an overview of the entire software development process.
+This personal software engineering project was structured to cover all technical facets of application development, from initial design to final deployment.
+The primary objective was to provide a holistic overview of the software development process, with a specific focus on robust implementation and the efficiency of all utilized languages and frameworks.